Non-transitive pseudo-Anosov flows: Smale classes and topological transitivity

 \end{definition}

-Our next goal is to show that, as in the classical case of hyperbolic basic sets, the Smale classes of an Anosov-like action have a {\em product structure}, in the same sense as hyperbolic sets -- see e.g. \cite[Definition 6.2.6]{FH_book}.
+As in the classical case of hyperbolic basic sets, we will now show that the Smale classes of an Anosov-like action have a {\em product structure}, in the same sense as hyperbolic sets -- see e.g., \cite[Definition 6.2.6]{FH_book}.

 \begin{proposition}[Product structure on Smale classes] Let $a,b\in \cR_G$ be in the same Smale class $\Lambda$.
 Assume that $\cF^+(a)\cap \cF^-(b) \neq \emptyset$.
 Then, for any neighborhood $U$ of $\cF^+(a)\cap \cF^-(b)$, we have $U\cap \Lambda \neq \emptyset$.
 In particular, the intersection point $x= \cF^+(a)\cap \cF^-(b)$ is in $\cR_G$ and in the same Smale class as $a$ and $b$. \end{proposition}